 To use these Graph APIs in a Teams app, you create a bot and specify some additional information and permissions.

 In addition, the Real-time Media Platform enables bots to interact with Teams calls and meetings using real-time voice, video, and screen sharing.
 A bot that participates in audio or video calls and online meetings is a regular Microsoft Teams bot with few extra features used to register the bot.

-The Teams app manifest with two additional settings
+The Teams app manifest with two more settings

 Now, you must understand some core concepts, terminology, and conventions.

-The following core concepts, terminology, and conventions guide you through the use of calls and online meetings bots:
+The following core concepts, terminology, and conventions guide you by using calls and online meetings bots: